spinnaker/spinnaker.github.io/guides/developer/provider-setups/aws-dev-setup.md

 This guide describes how a developer can set up a [Local Git deployment](/setup/install/environment/#local-git) of Spinnaker on Amazon EC2.

 In this setup, Spinnaker runs on an EC2 instance.
-Code is edited on the laptop and then synced to the EC2 instance for testing.
+Code is edited on the machine and then synced to the EC2 instance for testing.

-# Configure laptop
+# Configure local machine

 1. Create forks of all the [Spinnaker microservices](/reference/architecture/#spinnaker-microservices) on GitHub.
-2. Clone them onto your laptop in a dedicated `/spinnaker` directory.
+2. Clone them onto your local machine in a dedicated `/spinnaker` directory.
 This will simplify syncing them in a batch during development.
 3. Set up [Intellij](/guides/developer/getting-set-up/#intellij) for Spinnaker as specified.